 One of the many legends mentioned in the Dragon article mentions barbarians.
 Those primal warriors from the Winter’s Teeth Mountains (Haven’t found much info, but Forgotten Realms) fear that their strong-willed dead warriors will refuse to die and come back as wights.
 They fear this so much that they place huge stones upon those graves.

 At times, great warriors, wishing to prove their power will challenge these wights.
-I think an original spin would be a wight-touched barbarian path and may add that to the list for our Patreon.

 Taking part in the Ritual of Crucimigration, the Necropolitans are mortals who chose undeath over life.
 This is sort of a poor man’s Lich or an option for a character (PC or NPC) who does not aspire to the high ranks of magic usage.
 I say this because the cost is vastly different between the two.
 The rite to become a Necropolitan looks to be around 1000 gold.
 The price to become a lich is much higher; ranging up to 200,000 gold and beyond.
 In fact, reading about the ingredients to achieve lichdom, a DM could make a whole massive lifelong campaign around it gathering ingredients like a quart of blood from a vampire as well as from several beings killed by specific venoms.